-The Dutchman has agreed terms on a three-year deal with the Istanbul club after spending just one season back at boyhood club Ajax
+The Dutch attacking midfielder, formerly of Liverpool, has agreed terms on a three-year deal with the Istanbul club after spending just one season back at boyhood club Ajax

 The Dutch winger will be leaving Ajax after a one-year stay at his boyhood club, having signed for the Amsterdam giants from Hoffenheim last summer.